 Lampshaded in some Space Agent Valerian book.
 There are quite a few non-human aliens but also a multitude of practically humans, to the point where it's mentioned that "one head, two hands, two feet, two eyes, could be anyone".

-The Kree, from Marvel comics, are extraterrestrials with two main races: the blue-skinned (such as Ronan the Accuser), and others who seem completely human (such as Mar-Vell).
+The Kree, from Marvel Comics, are extraterrestrials with two main races: the blue-skinned (such as Ronan the Accuser), and others who seem completely human (such as Captain Mar-Vell and Marvel Boy).
 There's a little problem: the blue Krees are dominant in the Kree social hierarchy, and treat the others as worthless slaves.
 With such a background, it's nobody's surprise Ronan's opinions of us humans.

 Films — Live-Action